What Is Open Adoption?

 - Semi-open Adoption Relationships In a semi-open adoption situation, small amounts of information are exchanged.
 You may know each others’ names, have met once or twice before or at the adoption placement, and share letters and pictures on a schedule.
 In some situations, you may not have face-to-face visits or have personal contact.
 In these adoption arrangements an adoption professional often mediates limited correspondence.

-It’s important to remember that in all of these categories of communication, the specifics of each relationship can vary greatly.
+It’s important to remember that in all of these categories of communication, the specifics of each relationship can vary greatly and can change over time.
 Just like meaningful relationships outside of the adoption world, open adoption relationships take communication, work, forgiveness, and giving the benefit of the doubt.

 In the United States, 95% of adoptions today have some level of openness.